ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: support}

 All encrypted {{site.data.keyword.filestorage_short}} volumes that are provisioned in the enhanced data centers have a different mount point than nonencrypted volumes.
-To ensure that you're using the correct mount point, view the mount point information in the **Volume Details** page in the console.
+To make sure that you're using the correct mount point, view the mount point information in the **Volume Details** page in the console.
 You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.

 ## How many volumes can I provision?
 {: faq}